chriskal96/claimer-detection/README.md

     --max_seq_length <mac sequence length> \
     --accept_answers_not_in_text <only if the model is going to be trained with answers not in the text>
    ```
+ By setting accept_answers_not_in_text, the model can be trained to predict answers that are not in the context.

 ## How to Evaluate the Model

 After you have succesfully execute the above steps (cloning, instal etc) :